UpdateHub/updatehub.github.io/docs/agent/callback-scripts.md

 **Path**: ```/usr/share/updatehub/state-change-callback```

-!!! info
+{% hint style='info' %}
 The output of callback script are parsed to determine transition state flow.
 To cancel the current state transition, the callback must write to stdout: ```cancel```
+{% endhint %}

 ## After State Tranistion